SLdragon/wiki-teamsfx/How-to-configure-Message-Extension-capability-within-your-Teams-app.md

         with:
           args: run build
       # Deploy bits to Azure Storage Static Website
-      - uses: azureStorage/deploy
+      - uses: azureAppService/zipDeploy
         with:
-          workingDirectory: tab
+          workingDirectory: ./tab
           # Deploy base folder
-          artifactFolder: build
+          artifactFolder: .
+          # Ignore file location, leave blank will ignore nothing
+          ignoreFile: .webappignore
           # The resource id of the cloud resource to be deployed to.
+          # This key will be generated by arm/deploy action automatically.
+          # You can replace it with your existing Azure Resource id
+          # or add it to your environment variable file.
+          resourceId: ${{TAB_AZURE_APP_SERVICE_RESOURCE_ID}}
+      - uses: azureAppService/zipDeploy
+        with:
+          workingDirectory: ./bot
+          # Deploy base folder
+          artifactFolder: .
+          # Ignore file location, leave blank will ignore nothing
+          ignoreFile: .webappignore
+          # The resource id of the cloud resource to be deployed to.
-This key will be generated by arm/deploy action automatically.
-You can replace it with your existing Azure Resource id or add it to your environment variable file.
+          # This key will be generated by arm/deploy action automatically.
+          # You can replace it with your existing Azure Resource id
+          # or add it to your environment variable file.
-          resourceId: ${{TAB_AZURE_STORAGE_RESOURCE_ID}}
+          resourceId: ${{BOT_AZURE_APP_SERVICE_RESOURCE_ID}}
     ```
-1. Manually merge bot's `infra/` and `teamsapp.yml` with yours.
-Here is an [sample project](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-bot-with-tab) for reference.
+   Here is an [sample project](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/hello-world-bot-with-tab) for reference.
 1. Run `Teams: Provision` command in Visual Studio Code to apply the bicep to Azure.
 1. Run `Teams: Deploy` command in Visual Studio Code to deploy your app code to Azure.